davipccunha/chess-com/README.md

 # Installation
 ### Node.js and npm required!
-Run into your projects terminal:
+Run into your project's terminal:
 ```
 npm install chess-com
 ```